Fortran - Functional Programming Concepts - Generic Filtering

 Matthias Noback

-function for integers.
+We have a working filter function for integers.
 Now can we generalize it?
-It would be nice if we could filter other types of arrays, like real
+It would be nice if we could filter other types of arrays, like real arrays.

 Generic filtering

-As mentioned before, Fortran doesn’t have support for generics, which would allow you to use some kind of “placeholder” for types (e.g. [value_type]
+As mentioned before, Fortran doesn’t have support for generics, which would allow you to use some kind of “placeholder” for types (e.g. [value_type]):

 pure function filter(values, filter_func) result(res)